flauwekeul/honeycomb/README.md

 # Honeycomb

 **⚠️ This is an experimental version and the API is likely to change.
-I encourage anyone to try out the API and open any [issues/questions](https://github.com/flauwekeul/honeycomb/issues/new) ⚠️**
+I encourage anyone to try out the API and open an [issues](https://github.com/flauwekeul/honeycomb/issues/new) if you have any suggestions or questions ⚠️**

 [![Gitter](https://img.shields.io/gitter/room/flauwekeul/honeycomb.svg)](https://gitter.im/honeycomb-grid)
 [![NPM version](https://badge.fury.io/js/honeycomb-grid.svg)](https://www.npmjs.com/package/honeycomb-grid)